Currently showing all bridges ·

 Dunbar Bridge (Washington County, Pennsylvania)

-Built 1889Pony truss bridge over Raccoon Creek on TR 843Open to traffic
+Built 1889Pony truss bridge over Raccoon Creek on TR 843Demolished for no reason.

 Elkader Keystone Bridge (Clayton County, Iowa)